datacarpentry/astronomy-python/_episodes/06-photo.md

 # 6. Photometry

-This is the sixth in a series of notebooks related to astronomy data.

 As a continuing example, we will replicate part of the analysis in a recent paper, "[Off the beaten path: Gaia reveals GD-1 stars outside of the main stream](https://arxiv.org/abs/1805.00425)" by Adrian M.